Introduction to Java Functional(SAM) Interface

 }

-As the rule suggests, functional interface must have exact one abstract method.
-In contrast we can add as many default methods as per our requirements.
-Because default methods are not abstract.
-This is the reason whey some java classes are called as functional interface even if it has many methods.
+In contrast we can add as many default methods as per our requirements, because default methods are not abstract.
+This is the reason why some java classes are called as functional interfaces even if it has many methods.

 public interface MyFunctionalInterface {